Father's Day gift guide: Best drones and flying cameras for dads

 Capable of capturing 20 MP photos or video in 5.4K, the DJI Air 2S is one of the most popular photography drones out there.
 This drone comes with 31 minutes of maximum flight time and a robust safety system that includes four-way obstacle avoidance.
 You get O3, DJI’s third iteration of OcuSync video transmission technology, telling you that your connection to the drone is stable.
 And you can leverage MasterShots for automatic flight path planning to set the drone’s course while recording video.
 You also have FocusTrack, which includes a suite of pre-programmed flight modes such as Spotlight, ActiveTrack, and Point of Interest, so you can easily mimic the focus, control, and movement of a professional video operator.

 The Air 2S Fly More Combo, with a host of useful accessories and extra drone batteries, is available at a 20% discount from DJI right now.
-You can pick it up for $1,039 from B&H Photo and get it delivered in time for Father’s Day.
+You can pick it up for $1,039 from B&H Photo, with a couple of freebies thrown in, and get it delivered in time for Father’s Day.

 DJI FPV Combo